dmchdev/quizcards/README.md

 1. Run the following command in your command line:

 ```
-python quizcards.py -filename quizcards.txt -nogui -randomize
+**python quizcards.py -filename quizcards.txt -nogui -randomize**
 ```
 This will load the quizcards.txt file and start your program without the GUI, questions will be picked from the file at random.
-You can youse your own filename.
-If you wish not to randomize questions, do not specify the -randomize in the command.
+You can use your own filename.
+If you wish not to randomize questions, do not specify the  **-randomize**  in the command.